Piercebridge Roman Bridge

 Piercebridge Roman Bridge is the ruin of a Roman bridge over the River Tees, northern England.
 It is near the villages of Cliffe (North Yorkshire) and Piercebridge, County Durham.

 The most recent excavations were by Channel 4's Time Team in 2009.

 History

 The bridge carried the Roman road Dere Street across the river.
 Piercebridge Roman Fort guarded the bridge.
 The first bridge was built around 90 AD, but this may have been replaced by a second bridge after it was washed away.

-The Tees has narrowed and changed its course over the centuries and as a result the remains lie in a field around 90 m south of the current course of the river, and about 450 m east of Piercebridge.
+Over the centuries since then, the Tees has narrowed and changed its course.
+As a result the remains lie in a field around 90 m south of the current course of the river, and about 450 m east of Piercebridge.

 Remains

 What remains of the bridge are massive masonry blocks that formed at least five piers.
 The lower courses of one of the abutments still stand, partially complete, and it is possible to see the holes into which the wooden structure of the bridge would have fitted.
 All of the timber has disappeared in the nearly 16 centuries since the end of the Roman occupation.
 The remains were discovered in 1972 during gravel quarrying.
 The stone blocks are up to 1.5 m long and the total bridge structure was 123 m long.
 Artefacts from the excavation of the bridge and fort can be seen in the Bowes Museum in Barnard Castle.